Aral Sea: Irrigation canals

 In the early 1960s, as part of the Soviet government plan for cotton, or "white gold", to become a major export, the Amu Darya river in the south and the Syr Darya river in the east were diverted from feeding the Aral Sea to irrigate the desert in an attempt to grow cotton, melons, rice and cereals.
-This temporarily succeeded, and in 1988, Uzbekistan was the world's largest exporter of cotton.
-Cotton production is still Uzbekistan's main cash crop, accounting for 17% of its exports in 2006.
+This plan was initially successful, and by 1988, Uzbekistan was the world's largest exporter of cotton.
+However to achieve these results farms relied heavily on agro-chemicals, including dioxins, which were used even after being banned.
+Farmers, including children, were negatively affected by these chemicals.
+Due to abuse, the soil crucially degraded.
+Though production levels declined from its peak, cotton remains Uzbekistan's main cash crop, accounting for 17% of the country's exports in 2006.

-Large scale construction of irrigation canals began in the 1930s and was greatly increased in the 1960s.
+Large scale construction of irrigation canals first began in the 1930s and was greatly increased in the 1960s.
 Many canals were poorly built, allowing leakage and evaporation.
 Between 30 and 75% of the water from the Qaraqum Canal, the largest in Central Asia, went to waste.
 It was estimated in 2012 that only 12% of Uzbekistan's irrigation canal length was waterproofed.
 Only 28% of interfarm irrigation channels, and 21% of onfarm channels have anti-infiltration linings, which retain on average 15% more water than unlined channels.
 Only 77% of farm intakes have flow gauges.

-By 1960, between 20 and 60 km3 of water each year was going to the land instead of the Aral Sea and the sea began to shrink.
+By 1960, between 20 and 60 km3 of water each year was going to the land instead of the Aral Sea and the sea began to recede.
 From 1961 to 1970, the Aral's level fell an average of 20 cm per year.
 In the 1970s the rate nearly tripled to 50–60 cm per annum, and in the 1980s to 80–90 cm per annum.
 The amount of water taken for irrigation from the rivers doubled between 1960 and 2000.
 In the first half of the 20th century prior to the irrigation, the sea's water level above sea level held steady at 53 m.
-By 2010 the large Aral was 27 m and the small Aral 43 m above sea level.
+By 2010, the large Aral was 27 m and the small Aral 43 m above sea level.

 The disappearance of the lake was no surprise to the Soviets, they expected it to happen long before.
 As early as 1964, Aleksandr Asarin at the Hydroproject Institute pointed out that the lake was doomed, explaining, "It was part of the five-year plans, approved by the council of ministers and the Politburo.
 Nobody on a lower level would dare to say a word contradicting those plans, even if it was the fate of the Aral Sea."